San Patricio Plaza: 2010-present

+In February 2017, the Santander Tower was converted into the T-Mobile Center, following the closure of the former and T-Mobile moving their main headquarters in Puerto Rico from Hato Rey.

+In February 2018, the mall started a campaign promoting their then-newly renovated image.
+A reinauguration ceremony was held in April 2018.
+The exterior improvements began in August 2017 and were completed in November 2018.

 In July 2018, the Caribbean Cinemas location closed for a renovation.
 The details about the upcoming location were announced in October.
 It was originally expected to reopen in December 2018, but it actually opened in February 2019.
 The new location is a Caribbean Cinemas VIP, with reclining seats and a hall sponsored by Alfa Romeo.

 In October 2018 the mall started a project called “Muraleo” that added paintings across the mall.
 The project has been repeated with different editions in October of every year since then.

 The mall's Kmart store closed in February 2019.
-On December 5, 2019, it was announced that Kmart's former space would be remodeled into an area called "The Square @ San Patricio Plaza", with an investment of $12 million.
-The rest of the mall will remain the same.
+On December 5, 2019, it was announced that Kmart's former space would be remodeled into an outdoor shopping area called "The Square at San Patricio Plaza", with an investment of $12 million.
 Construction was expected to begin in early 2020 and would have been completed in late 2020, but due to the COVID-19 pandemic, this project was postponed for a year.
 Several enhancements would be made to the Village as well.

-Finally, on October 20, 2020, it was announced that the mall’s Village enhancement project would start and would be made in collaboration with Guaynabo’s government.
+On October 20, 2020, it was announced that the mall's Village would undergo an enhancement project and would be made in collaboration with Guaynabo's government.

-The old Kmart building’s demolition began in May 2021, and was completed in September 2021, officially beginning the construction of “The Square” area after a year-long pause.

-Feliciliandia
+Construction on “The Square” area officially began in September 2021 after being delayed by a year due to the COVID-19 pandemic, following the former Kmart building's demolition which began in May.

+In June 2023, it was announced that construction on the Square area was almost completed and the first tenants would open during the coming months.
+It was also announced that the area would be renamed "Liberty Square" as Liberty Puerto Rico would be sponsoring it.